2 Months and Counting!

 • I have found that the best way to start any new undertaking is with prayer.
-So, if you are comfortable, find a few quiet moments and spend them talking with our Great and Wonderful God.
+So, if you are comfortable, find a few quiet moments and spend them sharing your heart to God.
 It is He who knows the deepest desires of your heart and it is He who will guide us to understand our areas of struggle.

-• Those of you who have not already printed the individual Christmas Planner pages, there is no time like the present!
+• Print the newly revamped FREE printable Christmas Planner, there is no time like the present! (

 The goal of this process is to help each of us find and achieve the peaceful and purposeful Christmas that we dream of.
 But, before we get to far into the planning process, there is one quick point that I am really driven to make.

 Ladies….first and foremost….please give yourself permission to be yourself!

 This process is all about suggestions and finding your own path to peace.
 It is not about legalistic rules and deadlines that force you to get caught up in a “schedule.”
 I can admit to you all that as much as I want to be organized and prepared, the thought of making a list kind of stresses me out.
 It makes me feel as if my already full plate has become a never-ending buffet that I have no hope of working my way through.
 And, when I think about all of the different lists involved in planning for the holiday season (I seriously found that I needed to make a list of all my different lists!)
 I start to feel a bit claustrophobic and as if I am running around in circles with my pants on fire!